-Though most of us think of hashtags as something done on Twitter, they are not unique to that social media platform.
+These days hashtags are ubiquitous on social media platforms.
 Most social media now use hashtags (sometimes simply referred to as tags), and Facebook is among them.

 Hashtags can help Facebook users who aren’t your friends or haven’t yet liked your book page to discover you.
 Whenever a Facebook user types in a hashtag that you’ve used, your post will come up.
 In addition, each hashtag receives its own unique page at Facebook, so if a user finds one he likes, that page might be bookmarked and returned to.
 That helps ensure future hashtagged posts you make will be seen.

-Unlike Twitter or Google+, however, hashtags aren’t as central to the use of those networks.
+Unlike X, however, hashtags aren’t as central to the use of Facebook.
 That’s because Facebook largely remains a social network between acquaintances and relatives, though a number of users do market their books and businesses on it.
 Indeed, at least one marketing study shows Facebook hashtags have no significant effect on reaching an audience.
 Don’t let that discourage you, though, as there is plenty of anecdotal evidence to the contrary, especially with promotions.

 Don’t go overboard on hashtags at Facebook!
 Those with one or two hashtags receive far more interactions than those with three or four, which receive far more interactions than those with five or six.